0xarch/hyperway/README.md

     * `HYPERWAY_KEYBIND_DEVICE`: Apply a set of keybinds providing basic device controlling (e.g. speaker and backlight).

 These environment variables MUST BE FILLED, as it tells the dot how to setup the at least workable interface:
     * `HYPERWAY_APPEARANCE`: The interface.
 For now it has to be undefined or `swaylike`, The Swaylike appearance provides interface which looks like sway but with some improvements.
+If not defined, no tweaks related to appearance will be applied, and all applications use the default theme.
     * `HYPERWAY_WORKSPACE_COUNT`: How many workspaces you want.
 Keybinds for `SUPER + i`, `SUPER + SHIFT + i`, `SUPER + ALT + i` will be registered.
 Also waybar will display persistent workspaces in this count.

 ## NO CONTRIBUTION